Verizon raises minimum wage to $20 an hour - NewsBreak

 Existing employees who receive less than $20 an hour will be raised to the new rate “automatically,” Verizon said.

-The carrier is also offering a sign-on bonus for retail specialist and assistant manager positions in many markets in the U.S.SPI to hold recycling event for Earth Day
+The carrier is also offering a sign-on bonus for retail specialist and assistant manager positions in many markets in the U.S.Boyfriend charged with assault with chainsaw

 Last week, employees at two Verizon stores north of Seattle won their union election, making them the first unionized Verizon stores in the country outside of New York.